Pleiades: Jewels Inspired by the Seven Sisters

 Jewelry with Purpose

-As a Fairmined licensed brand, I believe jewelry can—and should—be a force for good.
+As a Fairmined licensed brand, I believe jewelry can and should be a force for good.
 The gold I use is sourced through transparent, traceable supply chains that support artisanal mining communities in Peru and Colombia.
-The handcrafted elements in this collection are made with Fairmined gold imported by Hoover & Strong, and the delicate chains come from Riva Precision, using gold from Minera Oro Puno—a thriving 25-person community in Ananea, Peru.
+The handcrafted elements in this collection are made with Fairmined gold imported by Hoover & Strong, and the delicate chains come from Riva Precision, using gold from Minera Oro Puno, a thriving 25-person community in Ananea, Peru.

 Celestial.
 Feminine.
-Eternal.
+Timeless.

 Michelle Pajak-Reynolds